fastrodev/fastro.dev/content/en/blog/ssr/index.md

 In this file we create 2 endpoints:

 - `/` is the root for react app.
-- `/static` is the where `bundle.js` available. `bundle.js` is generated automatically when you run the webapp.
+- `/static` is where `bundle.js` available. `bundle.js` is generated automatically when you run the webapp.

 ## How to run locally